Codes

 • An exascale capable in-house structured grid flow solver (originally developed by Dr. Jain during his Ph.D. and was previously called as DIs3D).

-• It has been tested to scale well over 100K CPU cores (Mira & Theta supercomputers), and is currently being ported to GPUs.
+• It has been tested to scale well over 100K CPU cores (Mira & Theta supercomputers), and is currently being ported to GPUs (Summit and Frontier supercomputers).

 2. charLES-M